Keshav10Goel/demo-repo/README.md

 # demo-repo
-This is demo repo for Git and GitHub class
+This is demo repo for Git and GitHub class.
+This is just a new beginning.